Subject-Team/Godot-Addons-Template/SECURITY.md

 ## Reporting a Vulnerability

-SLib will be updated on average every month.
+This addon will be updated on average every month.
 Use the latest version to stay safe.